Bielzin12736437/zig-cross-compile-action/README.md

 # zig-cross-compile-action

-A composite GitHub Action to cross-compile C/C++, Rust, and Go using Zig.
+A composite GitHub ActiZero-docker cross-compilation for C, C++, Rust, and Go using Zig.
-Sets up `zig cc` as the linker/compiler, handling the messy environment variable overrides for you.
+No containers required.
+Uses Zig's `cc` and `c++` toolchain for hermetic, fast builds.er, handling the messy environment variable overrides for you.

 ## Why
 Cross-compiling with Docker is slow and file-permissions are often broken. `cross-rs` is heavy.